DeveshR011/RL-SAGE-Reinforcement-Learning-Self-Adaptive-Generation-Engine/README.md

 ## Practical Completion Checklist

-Use this checklist to decide when a run is truly "finished":

 - training process completed target iterations or intentional early stop
 - final checkpoint saved (not only `best_model`)
 - benchmark evaluation executed on final and best checkpoints